DangerousThings/flexsecure-applets/docs/4-android.md

 ISO_DEP_MAX_TRANSCEIVE=0xFEFF
 ```

-to each of the files `/vendor/etc/libnfc-nci.conf` and `/vendor/etc/libnfc-brcm.conf` .
+to each of the files `/vendor/etc/libnfc-nci.conf` and `/vendor/etc/libnfc-brcm.conf` (and any other files you find like e.g. `libnfc-nxp.conf`).

 This requires root access.